grundleborg/mediawiki-slack/README.md

 1. Log in to your Slack Team and click "Integrations".
 2. Select "Incoming WebHooks" as the type.
 3. Choose the default channel you want to use and click "Add Integration".
-4. Copy the Token shown on the left of the page.
+4. Copy the Webhook URL shown on the left of the page.
 We'll need this in step 6.
 5. Copy the contents of the Slack folder in this repository to your wiki's extensions folder.
 6. Add the following lines to LocalSettings.php